 The solution for managing and making use of all that data?
 Piping it into a data warehouse that organizes and stores it under one roof, making it easy to combine, query, and analyze.
 Getting this data into a warehouse you control, and can connect to any analytics tool of choice, is vital to keeping your business growing quickly.

-Building your own ETL process (aka Extract, Transform, and Load) from scratch, however, can be massive undertaking.
+Building your own ETL process (aka Extract, Transform, and Load) from scratch, however, can be a massive undertaking.
 Engineering a custom pipeline from a tool like Salesforce into a data warehouse is daunting enough; engineering a new pipeline for every SaaS service you use is a fool's errand.

 Fortunately, most companies can buy, rather than build, their way to a solution.
 A number of SaaS ETL tools have emerged that do nearly all the heavy lifting for you, right out of the box.
 Because these tools underpin your data infrastructure, it's important to get it right from the get-go.
 We hope to offer a bit of guidance, drawing from our experience evaluating ETL vendors for our own use here at Mode.
 Here's what we'll cover: